suffolklibraries/sljekyll/_events/gainsborough-2019-08-21-creative-workshop.md

 breadcrumb: y
 ---

-We're launching [BLOC - Building Libraries on ](/bloc/) at Gainsborough Community Library with two creative workshops for 11+ year-olds with brilliant songwriter, musician and composer Aga Serugo-Lugo.
-Have a go at creating writing, songwriting, music and singing!
+We're launching [BLOC - Building Libraries on ](/bloc/) at Gainsborough Community Library with two creative workshops for 11+ year-olds with brilliant songwriter, musician and composer Aga Serugo-Lugo where you can have a go at creating your own song!

 Refreshments provided.